steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 # Improving Your Code

 Our code now separates business logic from the delivery mechanism—the GenServer.
 Refactoring is one of the most beneficial things you can do to improve the readability of your code.
-By constantly improving its structure you will keep it in alignment with the team's current understanding, allowing for you to keep writing software that your customers will love to use.
+By constantly improving its structure, you will keep your code alignment with the team's current understanding of the business.
+This will allow you to keep writing software that your customers will love to use.

-Understanding Cohesion and the *Extract Module* refactoring are just one step in the long journey to writing code that is easy to read.
+Understanding Cohesion and the *Extract Module* refactoring is just one step in the long journey to writing code that is easy to read.
 I hope that you found this valuable.
 Happy coding!